Health Resources

 What Causes It

-Allergic rhinitis is caused by an overreaction of the immune system to non-infectious particles such as pollen, dust mites, animal fur, certain foods and more.
+Allergic rhinitis is caused by an overreaction of the immune system to non-infectious particles.
+Allergens include pollen, dust mites, animal fur and certain foods like milk, egg whites, soy, fish, and nuts.

 Diagnosis